rails/rails-html-sanitizer/README.md

 ## Usage

-### A note on HTML entities

-__Rails HTML sanitizers are intended to be used by the view layer, at page-render time.
-They are *not* intended to sanitize persisted strings that will be sanitized *again* at page-render time.__

-Proper HTML sanitization will replace some characters with HTML entities.
-For example, text containing a `<` character will be updated to contain `&lt;` to ensure that the markup is well-formed.

-This is important to keep in mind because __HTML entities will render improperly if they are sanitized twice.__

-#### A concrete example showing the problem that can arise

-Imagine the user is asked to enter their employer's name, which will appear on their public profile page.
-Then imagine they enter `JPMorgan Chase & Co.`.

-If you sanitize this before persisting it in the database, the stored string will be `JPMorgan Chase &amp; Co.`

-When the page is rendered, if this string is sanitized a second time by the view layer, the HTML will contain `JPMorgan Chase &amp;amp; Co.` which will render as "JPMorgan Chase &amp;amp; Co.".

-Another problem that can arise is rendering the sanitized string in a non-HTML context (for example, if it ends up being part of an SMS message).
-In this case, it may contain inappropriate HTML entities.

-#### Suggested alternatives

-You might simply choose to persist the untrusted string as-is (the raw input), and then ensure that the string will be properly sanitized by the view layer.

-That raw string, if rendered in an non-HTML context (like SMS), must also be sanitized by a method appropriate for that context.
-You may wish to look into using [Loofah](https://github.com/flavorjones/loofah) or [Sanitize](https://github.com/rgrove/sanitize) to customize how this sanitization works, including omitting HTML entities in the final string.

-If you really want to sanitize the string that's stored in your database, you may wish to look into  [Loofah::ActiveRecord](https://github.com/flavorjones/loofah-activerecord) rather than use the Rails HTML sanitizers.

-### A note on module names

-In versions < 1.6, the only module defined by this library was `Rails::Html`.
-Starting in 1.6, we define three additional modules:

-- `Rails::HTML` for general functionality (replacing `Rails::Html`)
-- `Rails::HTML4` containing sanitizers that parse content as HTML4
-- `Rails::HTML5` containing sanitizers that parse content as HTML5 (if supported)

-The following aliases are maintained for backwards compatibility:

-- `Rails::Html` points to `Rails::HTML`
-- `Rails::HTML::FullSanitizer` points to `Rails::HTML4::FullSanitizer`
-- `Rails::HTML::LinkSanitizer` points to `Rails::HTML4::LinkSanitizer`
-- `Rails::HTML::SafeListSanitizer` points to `Rails::HTML4::SafeListSanitizer`

 ### Sanitizers

 All sanitizers respond to `sanitize`, and are available in variants that use either HTML4 or HTML5 parsing, under the `Rails::HTML4` and `Rails::HTML5` namespaces, respectively.